dgacitua/leticia/features.md

 ## Install Instructions

-Instructions for deploy (for development or production) are available on the README file of [LETICIA's GitHub Repository](https://github.com/dgacitua/leticia).
+To use LETICIA, you need to clone (or download as ZIP) the source code from [LETICIA's GitHub Repository](https://github.com/dgacitua/leticia).
+Up-to-date instructions for deploy (either on development or production mode) are available on the `README.md` file.
+Source code is available on `src/` directory.
+Full documentation can be found on the `docs/` directory.